 Our client was a man of good character.
 He consulted unqualified benefit fraud advisors about his undeclared capital case.
-Unfortunately his advisors were unsuccesful.
-Therefore a summons was issued for him to attend court.
+Unfortunately his advisors were unsuccessful.
+Therefore, a summons was issued for him to attend court.
 He then instructed our benefit fraud expert Keith Hollywood.

 The claimant was in receipt of carer’s allowance with an income support top up.
-He was not entitled to the top up because his capital exceded the limit of £16,000.
+He was not entitled to the top up because his capital exceeded the limit of £16,000.
 Carers allowance is not means tested benefit and so our client had committed no offence there.
 As a result we calculated that given the small amount of the top-up, the total overpayment would be low enough for an administrative penalty.
-This is one of many approaches we use in these cases .
+This is one of many approaches we use in these cases.

 The Social Security Order 2015 increased the maximum amount of an administrative penalty to £5,000.
-This means a client may be offered an adminsistrative penalty for any overpayment up to £10,000.
+This means a client may be offered an administrative penalty for any overpayment up to £10,000.

 The prosecutor agreed.
-Most importantly they withdrew the undeclared capital charges and gave him an adminsitrative penalty.
+Most importantly they withdrew the undeclared capital charges and gave him an administrative penalty.

 Expert advice from qualified solicitors is essential in these undeclared capital and other benefit fraud cases.
 Keith Hollywood has over 15 years experience in benefit fraud matters so talk to him about your case.
 020 8986 8336.